Dr Sam Banks

 How can we use genetic analyses to understand animal population biology?
 Biologists increasingly use genetic methods to study how natural populations work.
 I'm interested in testing how genetic analyses can be used to infer dispersal strategies and other biological processes, using both simulation-based investigations and empirical study.

-Robyn Shaw: New genetic methods for understanding mammalian responses to fire (cosupervised with Rod Peakall and Katherine Tuft (Australian Wildlife Conservancy).
+Robyn Shaw: New genetic methods for understanding mammalian responses to fire (cosupervised with Rod Peakall, Geoff Cary and Katherine Tuft (Australian Wildlife Conservancy)).

-John Evans: Does dispersal influence extinction risk in a fragmented landscape? (co-supervised with Don Driscoll and Kendi Davies)
+John Evans (submitted thesis early 2015): Does dispersal influence extinction risk in a fragmented landscape? (co-supervised with Don Driscoll and Kendi Davies)

-Georgeanna Story: Sociality and dispersal in bare-nosed wombats (Vombatus ursinus).
+Georgeanna Story: Sociality and dispersal in common wombats (Vombatus ursinus).
 How do they influence the success of rehabilitated wombats released into free-living populations? (co-supervised with Don Driscoll and Kris French)

 Amanda Edworthy: Conservation biology of forty-spotted pardalotes (cosupervised with Naomi Langmore and Rob Heinsohn - I'm Amanda's nerdy genetics supervisor).

-Laurence Berry: The role of unburnt refuges in post-fire faunal recovery.
+Laurence Berry: The role of unburnt refuges in post-fire faunal recovery (cosupervised with David Lindenmayer, Don Driscoll and Ross Bradstock).

 Michaela Blyton (PhD): Sociobioligocal responses of mountain brushtail possums to environmental variation (co-supervised with Rod Peakall, David Lindenmayer and David Gordon).